PFCCLab/PPOCRLabel/README.md

 9. Click "Delete Image", and the image will be deleted to the recycle bin.

 10. Labeling result: the user can export the label result manually through the menu "File - Export Label", while the program will also export automatically if "File - Auto export Label Mode" is selected.
 The manually checked label will be stored in *Label.txt* under the opened picture folder.
 Click "File"-"Export Recognition Results" in the menu bar, the recognition training data of such pictures will be saved in the *crop_img* folder, and the recognition label will be saved in *rec_gt.txt*<sup>[4]</sup>.

+11. Additional Feature Description
+    - `File` -> `Re-recognition`: After checking, the newly annotated box content will automatically trigger the `Re-recognition` function of the current annotation box, eliminating the need to click the Re-identify button.
+This is suitable for scenarios where you do not want to use Automatic Annotation but prefer manual annotation, such as license plate recognition.
+In a single image with only one license plate, using Automatic Annotation would require deleting many additional recognized text boxes, which is less efficient than directly re-annotating.
+    - `File` -> `Auto Save Unsaved changes`: By default, you need to press the `Check` button to complete the marking confirmation for the current box, which can be cumbersome.
+After checking, when switching to the next image (by pressing the shortcut key `D`), a prompt box asking to confirm whether to save unconfirmed markings will no longer appear.
+The current markings will be automatically saved and the next image will be switched, making it convenient for quick marking.

 ### 2.2 Table Annotation
 The table annotation is aimed at extracting the structure of the table in a picture and converting it to Excel format,